DylanKojiCheslin/linearSystemSolver/README.md

 ## project specifications

-takes a array of numbers that conform to the augmented matrix notation find out if the systems has: no solution, one solution, infinite solutions if there is one or more solutions then define them for the user
+takes a array of integers that conform to the augmented matrix notation find out if the systems has: no solution, one solution, infinite solutions if there is one or more solutions then define them for the user